 A refreshing change to a lot of city hotels.
 This wonderful old palace with its luscious gardens is tucked away in the middle of Rome so access to the city and all its delights couldn't be easier.
 There is little spa at the bottom of the hotel if you are feeling a bit tense otherwise you can sit in splendour in the library or one of the other rooms which are all overflowing with huge tapestries, paintings and lavish ornaments.
 Rome is a great destination for a city break or why not combine it with somewhere else in Italy?

-Explore Ancient Rome
+Ancient Rome with an archaeologist

 Private photography experience

 Create lasting memories of your vacation with an exclusive private photography experience.
 With the help of a professional photographer, capture the perfect moment while you enjoy your romantic break, family vacation or honeymoon.